-Where an employee with a positive alcohol/drug test result is offered a last chance agreement by the Agency, which the employee signs, the Agency will pay for the first six (6) follow-up tests required by the certified substance abuse professional.
+Where an employee with a positive alcohol/drug test result is effered a last chance agreement by the Agency, which the employee signs, the Agency will pay for the first six (6) follow-up tests required by the certified substance abuse professional.

 Section 4.
-Pre-Employment Testing.
+Pro Employment Testing.

-A pre-employment drug test will be conducted under the following conditions, except where conditions listed in Part 382.301(b)(c) are met:
+A pre-employment drug test will be conducted under the following conditions, except where conditions listed in Part 382.301(b)(c) are moti-

+(a) New hire to the Agency, unless the employee meets the requirements outlined in the regulations.

+(b)(a) Roturn from layoff.

-- (a) New hire to the Agency, unless the employee meets the requirements outlined in the regulations. - (b) Return from layoff. - (c) Reemployed as a seasonal employee. - (d) Promotions, demotions and transfers where the employee moves into a position that requires a commercial driver license. - (e) Where an employee possesses a commercial driver license and receives a new assignment requiring the possession of a CDL yet does not change positions.
+(c)(a) Reempleyed as a seasonal empleyee

+(d)(a) Promotions, demotions and transfers where the employee moves into a position that requires a commercial driver license.

+(e)(a) Where an employee possesses a commercial driver license and receives a new assignment requiring the possession of a CDL yet does not change positions.